 Lighter sleepers, on the other hand, who weigh 150 pounds or less will feel like most mattresses are on the firmer side of the spectrum.
 Smaller sized folks place very little pressure on a bed and thus sleep more on top of the mattress.

-Keep your weight in mind throughout this review.
+Keep your weight in mind throughout this post.
 We’ll do our best to reference all body types though as we get into feel, firmness and support.

 The Purple.4 mattress uses a combination of materials and totals 13″ thick.
 On the very bottom, the bed uses a 1″ layer of dense polyurethane foam.
 This layer just serves as the foundation for the bed.